Tsai Ing-wen: Diplomatic relations

+On March 25, 2023, an official delegation of the Chamber of Deputies of the Czech Republic, led by Markéta Pekarová Adamová, visited Taiwan to conduct exchanges on trade, cultural, and academic exchanges.

 Cross-strait policy

 During her first inauguration speech, Tsai acknowledged that the talks surrounding the 1992 Summit took place but does not agree that a "consensus" was ever reached by both sides.
 She credited the talks with spurring 20 years of dialogue and exchange between the two sides.
 She hoped that exchanges would continue on the basis of these historical facts, as well as the existence of the Republic of China constitutional system and democratic will of the Taiwanese people.
 In response, Beijing called Tsai's answer an "incomplete test paper" because Tsai did not agree to the content of the 1992 Consensus.
 On 25 June 2016, Beijing suspended official cross-strait communications, with any remaining cross-strait exchanges thereafter taking place through unofficial channels.

+On National Day in 2016, Tsai stated the New Four Noes: "our pledges will not change, and our goodwill will not change; but we will not bow to pressure, and we will of course not revert to the old path of confrontation".

 In January 2019, Xi Jinping, the General Secretary of the Chinese Communist Party (CCP), wrote an open letter to Taiwan, proposing a one country, two systems formula for eventual unification.
 Tsai responded to Xi in a January 2019 speech by stating that Taiwan rejects "one country, two systems" and that because Beijing equates the 1992 Consensus with "one country, two systems", Taiwan rejects the 1992 Consensus as well.
 During her second inauguration speech, Tsai rejected one country, two systems explicitly again and reaffirmed her previous stance that cross-strait exchanges should be held on the basis of parity between the two sides.
-She further remarked that cross-strait relations had reached a "historical turning point."
+She further remarked that cross-strait relations had reached a "historical turning point".

-On October 10, 2021 During her speech on the Double Tenth Day, President Tsai solemnly rejected the idea of "complete unification of Chinese motherland" through a peaceful unification under "One country, two systems" proposed by the Chinese leader Xi Jinping on the 72nd Anniversary of the founding of the People's Republic of China.
-She insisted "the two sides (The ROC and PRC) of the Taiwan Strait do not belong to each other" (海峽兩岸互不隸屬).
+During her 2021 National Day speech, President Tsai rejected the idea of "complete unification of Chinese motherland" through peaceful unification under "One country, two systems" proposed by the Chinese leader Xi Jinping on the 72nd Anniversary of the founding of the People's Republic of China.
+Tsai stated her commitment to the principle that the Republic of China and the People's Republic of China should not be subordinate to each other.

+COVID-19 pandemic

+The Tsai administration oversaw Taiwan's response to the COVID-19 pandemic.
+The Central Epidemic Command Center was activated on January 20, 2020, and deactivated May 1, 2023.
+The Tsai administration increased domestic mask production during the early stages of the COVID-19 outbreak and later donated masks to other countries.